 Examples of SECaaS services include cloud-based antivirus software like Norton and cloud-based firewall services like Palo Alto Networks.
 SECaaS providers offer a range of security solutions to meet the needs of different businesses, and they handle the maintenance and updates of the security solutions.

-Benefits of SECaaS vs benefits of SaaS
+Benefits of SECaaS vs. SaaS

 The benefits of Security-as-a-Service (SECaaS) and Software-as-a-Service (SaaS) differ, as these cloud computing services have distinct focuses and purposes.
 Here are some of the benefits of each: